Localization and slow-thermalization in a cluster spin model: Modified local integrals of motion

-In the following, we show how the LIOMs label all eigenstates.
-Since extensive number of the LIOMs [${\tilde K}^{a(b)}_{\ell}$] exist, the system can exhibit localization nature, somewhat analog to Anderson localization of cluster-spin basis.
-Furthermore, as characteristic dynamical properties, non- or slow-thermalized dynamics appears \cite{Rigol2007}.
+In the following sections, we show how the LIOMs label all eigenstates.
+Due to the presence of the extensive number of the LIOMs [${\tilde K}^{a(b)}_{\ell}$], the system can exhibit some characteristic dynamics originated from the integrability; some localization phenomenon can occur.
+Furthermore, as characteristic dynamical properties, non- or slow-thermalized dynamics emerges \cite{Rigol2007}.

+Here, let us remark on significance of the above findings from the view point of quantum information theory.
+As we briefly mentioned in introduction, localization of quantum many-body systems is currently studied by using knowledge of quantum information theory \cite{Huse2020,Fisher2021,Lavasani2021}.
+In quantum error-correction code, notion of stabilizer plays a central role, and compact-support LIOMs are nothing but locally-defined stabilizers.
+Ordinary stabilizers are an element of Pauli group, i.e., a string of Pauli matrices.
+The modified LIOMs in Eq.~(\ref{LIOM2}) can be regarded as a new type of stabilizers as they are linear sums of Pauli strings.
+This spatial structure may make codes produced by the modified LIOMs robust against errors.

+Before going into detailed analysis and numerical demonstration for the modified LIOMs, we would like to discuss a Majorana-fermion representation of the system.
+[Readers who are particularly interested in numerical studies can immediately skip to Sec.~IV and beyond.]